-127 for such agreement or provide representation on the basis of the client's consent.
-When the lawyer is by a conflict of interest.
+[15] Consentability is typically determined by considering whether the interests of the clients will be adequately protected if the clients are permitted to give their informed consent to representation burdened by a conflict of interest.
 Thus, under paragraph (b)(1), representation is prohibited if in the circumstances the lawyer cannot reasonably conclude that the lawyer will be able to provide competent and diligent representation.
 See Rule 1.1 (competence) and Rule 1.3 (diligence).